Tanzania, Kenya

 • Capital need: USD 700k debt to upgrade irrigation systems and expand farmer training

-• Technical Assistance need: Support to design and scale sustainable farming practices across the supplier base
+• Technical assistance need: Support to design and scale sustainable farming practices across the supplier base

-Operational Set-Up
+Operational setup

-Facility Manager
+Facility manager

-iGravity, a Swiss-based advisory and investment firm specialising in impact investing and innovative financing for development, leverages its expertise to structure and manage this blended finance instrument, mobilise capital and de-risk investments to scale climate-smart rice value chains.
+iGravity, a Swiss-based advisory and investment firm specialising in impact investing and innovative financing for development, leverages its expertise to structure and manage this blended finance instrument, mobilize capital and de-risk investments to scale climate-smart rice value chains.

 Impact

-Key Financials
+Key financials

 Partner with us